timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 (This can be especially nice for writing tests, but it has many uses and nearly all print-oriented functions should probably have an argument that allows the stream to be specified.)

 **Note this is `print`, not `printstyled`**.
 You're starting from your `main` branch, which should still be using `print` rather than `printstyled` (even if your partner has already submitted zir pull request to you, you should not yet have merged it to `main`).
-We're setting the stage here for a (deliberate) eventual merge conflict. **Do not merge this pull request yet**.
+We're setting the stage here for a (deliberate) eventual merge conflict. **Do not merge this PR until you are instructed to do so**.

-**Now wait until you've completed both tasks and received your partner's pull request.**
+**Now wait until you've received your partner's pull request.**

 ### Provide a review of your partner's PR